ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/performing_smartstate_analysis_on_datastores.md

   - SmartState analysis on datastores is processed by the **Provider Operations** role.
 It is enabled by default.

   - Be aware that executing a SmartState analysis on a datastore from the console takes a while to return data on the content.
-If capacity and utilization roles are enabled, {{ site.data.product.title }} performs the analysis automatically on a scheduled basis approximately every 24 hours.
+If capacity and utilization roles are enabled, {{ site.data.product.title_short }} performs the analysis automatically on a scheduled basis approximately every 24 hours.

 1. Navigate to menu:Compute\[Infrastructure \> Datastores\].